mjhosawa/git-commands-handbook/README.md

 # Git Commands Handbook

-This guide is here to help everyone, whether you're just starting out or have been coding for a while.
-It's a quick reference for Git commands that make your work easier and improve your skills in managing different versions of your code
+This guide provides easy-to-use Git commands that have been my go-to tools throughout my coding journey.

 ## Commands